develop-me/bootcamp--week-01-02--html-and-css/slides/CSS/05_colours/PITCHME.md

 Like rgb, but each value represents *hue*, *saturation* and *lightness* rather than a colour channel

-Hue on the colour wheel 0-360 Saturation & lightness percentage
+Hue on the colour wheel 0-360, saturation & lightness percentage

 - `hsl(100, 50%, 50%)`